robert-abc/HTC2022-Sparse-DIP/README.md

-# HTC2022 - Proposed algorithm

-# Helsinki Tomography Challenge 2022 (HTC 2022): Brief description of our algorithm
+# Brief description of our algorithm in the context of Helsinki Tomography Challenge 2022 (HTC 2022)

 * See Section 7 for basic usage of the algorithm: It may take a few minutes to reconstruct the tomographic image.
 * See Section 4 for an overview of the proposed method.
 * The other sections describe the challenge rules and detail the (forward) problem model.

 ## Authors
+* Leonardo Ferreira Alves¹* - leonardo.alves@ufabc.edu.br
-* André Kazuo Takahata¹ - andre.t@ufabc.edu.br
+* Roberto Gutierrez Beraldo¹ - roberto.gutierrez@ufabc.edu.br
 * John Andrew Sims¹ - john.sims@ufabc.edu.br
-* Leonardo Ferreira Alves¹ - leonardo.alves@ufabc.edu.br
 * Ricardo Suyama¹ - ricardo.suyama@ufabc.edu.br
-* Roberto Gutierrez Beraldo¹ - roberto.gutierrez@ufabc.edu.br
+* André Kazuo Takahata¹ - andre.t@ufabc.edu.br

+*Corresponding author

 ¹Federal University of ABC (Santo André, São Paulo, Brazil) - https://www.ufabc.edu.br/